Emmett Wilson

-Emmett Wilson (September 17, 1882 – May 29, 1918) was a United States representative from Florida.
+Emmett Wilson (September 17, 1882 – May 29, 1918) was an American lawyer and politician who served two terms as a United States representative from Florida from 1913 to 1917.

+Early life and education

 He was the grandson of Augustus Emmett Maxwell.
 Wilson was born during the temporary residence of his parents at Belize City, British Honduras.

 Wilson moved with his parents to Chipley, Florida, where he attended the public schools and Florida State College at Tallahassee, Florida.

+Career

 He was employed as a railroad telegrapher and later as a stenographer and was graduated from the law department of the Stetson University at DeLand in 1904.
 Admitted to the bar the same year, he commenced practice in Marianna, Florida.
 He later moved to Pensacola, Florida, in 1906 and continued the practice of law.